New Zealand's Pink and White Terraces

 Fluid tapped from the field was piped so the hot silica-enriched waters could be channelled over man-made foundations creating natural silica terraces.

-Now the Wairakei Terraces Māori Cultural experience operating in the valley includes self-guided and guided tours by local Māori who tell ancestral stories and explain the modern geothermal development.
+The Wairakei Terraces Māori Cultural experience operating in the valley includes self-guided and guided tours by local Māori who tell ancestral stories and explain the modern geothermal development.
 A marae welcome, local crafts, cultural performance and hangi meal are also part of the experience.

 These topics may also be of interest to you